thejesnair/Deduper-thejesnair/Deduper_pseudocode.md

 **Cases**

+In order to be consider a duplicate:
+- same chromosome (RNAME)
+- same strand orientation (+/-)
+- same adjusted 5' position (after correcting for soft clipping)
+- same UMI

 1. No duplicate
     - not a special case, will be kept
 2. same strand (both + or -), same UMI<BR>